tldBear/dcsBiosDebug/README.md

 ![Choose Serial Port](manual/ScreenshotInt2.png)

 In the above example, the Int will start from 0, increement to 2, then 4 ect, 12 times per second.
-On reaching 65535, it'll reset to 0, and then continue to 65535 a second time. it'll then start decrementing, rest to 65535 when it reaches 0, and continue until it reaches 0 again.
-It'll then start increemnenting again.
+On reaching 65535, it'll reset to 0, and then continue to 65535 a second time. it'll then start decrementing, reset to 65535 when it reaches 0, and continue until it reaches 0 again.
+It'll then start incrementing again.

 **Note** Int Field hasn't been fully verified.
 Regard this part of App as alpha quality.